anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 - Looking at area verification tests
 - Looking at sdist procedures
 - looking at parallelism, using multiprocessing and detecting # of CPUs
+- Writing more tests for location / area QC

+---

 ## 28/12/2020

-- Continued looking at possible parallelisms, performances and tests
+- Continued looking at possible parallelisms, performances and tests.
+Got results, evaluated strategy, corrected error.
+- **DONE: Speed/Concept improvements (Used multiprocessing.Pool.apply_async)**

-- **ONGOING: Verify that the pipeline works on all available files**
+- **DONE: Verified that the pipeline works on all available files (currently downloaded)**

 - **ONGOING: Complete tests and coverage**
 - **ONGOING: Produce Installable library**
-- **ONGOING: Speed/Concept improvements (possible parallelism?)**
 - **TODO: Get even more DwCA files**